You didn’t come this far to stop

 • Dana-Farber/Boston Children’s Hospital

 If you cannot get the patient to a medical center with experience in treating RMS, please make sure that you take advantage of second and third opinions from these very special centers.
 RMS is not a cancer that you can just make go-away.
 It is an aggressive and highly metastatic disease, which once metastasizes, less than 20% of patients with metastatic RMS are able to be cured.
-If you are at a ‘small’ local hospital, have your doctor contact
+If you are at a ‘small’ local hospital, have your doctor contact an expert!

 Get Support

 Once a diagnosis has been established, the journey begins, and it is not an easy journey.
 Join a support network!
 If your hospital or clinic has a cancer family support group, join it.
-There is an excellent on-line support network that is part of ACOR - Association of Cancer Online Resources - you can join it (it is free) here
+There is an excellent on-line support network that is part of ACOR - Association of Cancer Online Resources - you can join it (it is free) here.

 While Focus On Rhabdo cannot answer questions that are specific to a patient or a treatment plan, general questions on rhabdo can be posted on the FocusOnRhabdo Group on Facebook.
 We will try to respond to your questions.